The Law Clinic offers appointments in Lent and Michaelmas terms.

 Taking on cases

 Appointments are with student advisors who work in teams of two and then research the problem and area of law.
 Please note that no verbal advice will be provided during the appointment.
-The Law Clinic aims to send a letter of advice within 14 to 21 days of the appointment date.
+The Law Clinic aims to send a letter of advice within 21 days of the appointment date.
 Advice letters are supervised by a qualified solicitor or barrister.

 Can we help?